-Patios in Cordoba
+Patios de Cordoba

 While walking around these colourful Andalusian homes I try to imagine all the work involved.
 Lots of watering, deadheading and replacing faded plants.
-So many individual plants make up each display.
-The cane with a tin can on is to water the plant pots high on the walls without having to always use the ladder.
-With the hot temperatures in Cordoba this really is a labour of love.
+Each display has so many individual plants and decorative elements.
+With the hot temperatures in Cordoba each summertime this really is a labour of love.

 The patios aren’t just about the flowers and plant pots.
 They are also about local traditions and customs.
 Often yo

 At first it seems odd knocking on the door and asking to be let into the house of a stranger.
 But it´s soon clear that the people doing this have a passion for their home, the tradition and for the festival.
-I was very happy to see the Cordoba Patios even though I hadn’t counted on it.
+I was very happy to see these Cordoba Patios.
 The photos don´t quite seem to do them justice.

 Palacio de Viana

 This vertical garden pictured above was a stunning curtain of tiny blue flowers.
 It was actually a little too big to fit into the shot.
-Vertical gardens seem to be a new trend in gardening now but they have actually been around for sometime as we can see here.
+Vertical gardens seem to be a new trend in gardening now but they have actually been around for sometime.

 This garden with this delicate water feature reminded me of a similar fountain in Granada´s Generalife.
 This garden above is called Jardin de la Reja.
-Quite stunning.
 While here you could hear the peaceful sound of the trickling water and the birds in the trees.

 Some of the delicate furnishings or glass chandeliers were quite extravagant and eye catching.
-You can get more details on the website: Palacio de Viana:
+Find out more on the website: Palacio de Viana: